 The Group's commitments under acceptances, guarantees and letters of credit have been excluded from these financial statements because they do not meet the criteria for recognition.
-These commitments as at 31 March 2023 totalled \$4,312 (2022: \$4,005).
+These commitments as at March 31, 2024 totalled \$4,275 (2023: \$4,312).
 In the event of a call on these commitments, the Group has equal and offsetting claims against its customers.

-- 32. Significant Accounting Policies (continued) - (I) New, revised and amended standards and interpretations that became effective during the year
+(I) New, revised and amended standards and interpretations that became effective during the year

-Certain new and amended standards came into effect during the current financial year.
-The Group has assessed them and has adopted those which are relevant to its financial statements:
+Certain new amended standards that came into effect during the current financial year.
+The Group has assessed them and has adopted those which are relevant to its financial statements.